Mary Miller (art historian): Other projects and publications

 In 2017, Prof. Miller spoke in support of the authenticity of the Grolier Codex, the most recently discovered Maya codex.
 According to Miller, some of the seeming errors in the manuscript can be explained because, in the context of its time, this manuscript was "only a modest, workaday object likely created by a provincial artist".

 Recognition

 Miller has won national recognition for her work on the Maya, including a Guggenheim Fellowship.
 She is also a member of the American Academy of Arts and Sciences.
 In April and May 2010, she delivered the 59th A. W. Mellon lectures at the National Gallery of Art.
 During the 2015–2016 term, Miller was the Paul Mellon Senior Fellow at the National Gallery of Art's Center for Advanced Study in the Visual Arts.
-During her tenure as dean at Yale College, Dr. Miller was able to secure a $1.8 million award from the Mellon Foundation for an "integrated Humanities Program" for Yale doctoral students in May 2012.
+During her tenure as Dean of Yale College, Miller successfully secured a $1.8 million award from the Mellon Foundation for an "integrated Humanities Program" for Yale doctoral students in May 2012.
 Additionally, she delivered the Slade Lectures at Cambridge University during the academic year 2014–2015.